 Mary Jane Cobb has devoted her career to advocating for others.
 As the director of cooperative education at Douglas MacArthur State Technical College she worked with students to find appropriate work-study placements to help launch their careers.
 She also taught job search skills and was active in the Alabama College and Co-op and Placement Association.

-For over 20 years Mary Jane has been working for educators as an association staff member.
-She worked as a UniServ Director with the Alabama Education Association in both rural and urban school settings.
-She then joined the staff of the National Education Association where she worked as an Organization Specialist in the government relations arena.
+For over 25 years Mary Jane has been working for educators as an association staff member.
+She worked as a UniServ director with the Alabama Education Association in both rural and urban school settings.
+She then joined the staff of the National Education Association where she worked as an organization specialist in the government relations arena.

 Mary Jane assumed the role of executive director of the ISEA in 2008.